int128/datadog-actions-metrics/README.md

     See [the official document](https://docs.github.com/en/rest/reference/checks#create-a-check-run) for the possible values of `CONCLUSION` field
   - e.g. `github.actions.workflow_run.conclusion.success_total`
   - e.g. `github.actions.workflow_run.conclusion.failure_total`
-- `github.actions.workflow_run.duration_second`
-  - Time from a workflow run is started until it is updated (gauge)
 - `github.actions.workflow_run.duration_second.distribution`
   - Time from a workflow run is started until it is updated (distribution)